skytreader/snake-coffee/readme.markdown

  - For the `fields` map, the `"required": true` flag can be absent if field is not required.
 However, _all_ optional fields require the `default` key.
+ - If the type (and, consequently, default) is not a primitive (or a member of `java.lang`) you can still use this like so

+    "myOwnField": {"type":"OwnType", "default":"new OwnType()"}